-The development of a micro gas preconcentrator is crucial for the realization of miniaturized gas chromatography (micro-GC) systems which are expected to open up new applications such as breath analysis.
-One of the major problems with the reduction of preconcentrator size by miniaturization is the availability of a sorbent material which provides high enough concentration factor.
-Single-walled carbon nanotubes (SWNTs) are promising materials for high adsorption capacity.
-In this report, a gas preconcentrator having the depth of 40 μ m and the volume of 1 μ L was microfabricated.
-The synthesized SWNT film with a thickness of 30 μ m was embedded in the micro gas preconcentrator by using the hot water-assisted detachment method.
-The small size of the fabricated micro gas preconcentrator and the use of SWNTs as the adsorbent material allow for achieving a concentration factor as high as 16000 for 2 ppm octane.
-This value is the highest of micro gas preconcentrators, reported to date, and sufficient for micro-GC detectors to concentrate trace analytes of interest for breath analysis.
-It is demonstrated that the micro gas preconcentrators using SWNTs as an adsorbent material have great potential to concentrate compounds.
+The development of micro gas preconcentrators is crucial for the realization of miniaturized gas chromatography (micro-GC) systems which are expected to open up new applications such as breath analysis.
+One of the major problems with the reduction in the preconcentrator size by miniaturization is the availability of a sorbent material having high enough concentration factor.
+Single-walled carbon nanotubes (SWNTs) are one of the promising materials for high adsorption capacity.
+In this report, a gas preconcentrator having a depth of 40 μ m and a volume of 1 μ L was microfabricated.
+The synthesized SWNT films with a thickness of 30 μ m were embedded in the micro gas preconcentrators by using the hot water-assisted detachment method.
+The small size of the fabricated micro gas preconcentrator and the use of SWNTs as the adsorbent material allow for achieving a concentrators and sufficient for micro-GC detectors to concentrate trace analytes of interest for breath analysis.
+It is concluded that micro gas preconcentrators using SWNTs as the adsorbent material have great potential to concentrate compounds.